Leeuwarden: Education

-Technological Top Institute Wetsus does research into water management and related technologies.
+Technological Top Institute Wetsus does research into water-related technologies.
 Centre of Expertise Water Technology (CEW) is the knowledge and innovation centre for applied research and product development in the field of water technology and the Wadden Academy to study and research the Wadden Sea.

 Economy

 Among the 10 largest employers in Leeuwarden are Medical Center Leeuwarden (MCL), ING, The Central Judicial Collection Agency (CJIB), Achmea, NHL Stenden University of Applied Sciences, Leeuwarden Air Base and FrieslandCampina.
 WTC Expo is the largest events complex in the Northern Netherlands.

 Sports

-The city's local football team, SC Cambuur, are playing in the first tier Eredivisie after a five-year absence, winning and gaining promotion from the 2020-21 Eerste Divisie.
-Their home ground is the Cambuurstadion, which has a capacity of 10,500.
+The city's local football team, SC Cambuur, are playing in the second tier Eerste Divisie.
+Their home ground is the Kooi Stadion, which has a capacity of 15,000.
 The city's basketball team, Aris Leeuwarden, has played in the Dutch Basketball League since 2004.